eddie-knight/RpgDB/README.md

 #### start()

 After attaching this script to a GameObject, `start()` will take effect on run.
-The function will check to see whether this GameObject already has values populated in the `MeleeWeaponsList` and `RangedWeaponsList`.
-If not, the values will be populated from the JSON files specified in `meleeCategories` and `rangedCategories`.
+The function will check to see whether this GameObject already has values populated in the appropriate list(s), such as `MeleeWeaponsList` and `RangedWeaponsList`.
+If not, the values will be populated from the JSON files specified in the associated category (such as `meleeCategories` and `rangedCategories`).

 #### Categories